 Knitting procrastination is a real thing.
 For all my knitters out there, knitting procrastination is something we all know intimately.

 Getting started on a new knitting project is not as simple as it sounds.
 There’s choosing just one pattern from your mountain of knitting patterns.
-Then you must choose a yarn weight and fiber.
-And don’t forget knitting needles, types, and materials.
+Then you must choose a yarn weight, fiber, and knitting needles.

 The need to decide can feel so daunting and permanent.
 I mean, you want to create something amazing and it has to be perfect.
 You may even spend the whole day agonizing over what to knit and for whom.
 Then, you have to decide if they’re even knit worthy.

 Needless to say, there are a lot of decisions to make.
 Still, it's important that you don’t get so lost in the details that you don’t knit at all.
 I know because I speak from experience.

 Today we’ll talk about ways we self-sabotage our knitting time.
 I’ll even help you find ways to stop procrastinating and get back to knitting.

-Here are five things you might be doing:
+Here are some things you might be doing: